 Investment Performance of the Fund.
 In evaluating the quality of the services provided by the Investment Adviser, the Board also received and considered the investment performance of the Fund.
-In this regard, the Board received and reviewed a report prepared by Broadridge which generally provided the Fund's performance data for the one, three, five, and ten-year periods ended December 31, 2022 (or for the periods available for the Fund that did not exist for part of the foregoing timeframe) on an absolute basis and as compared to the performance of unaffiliated comparable funds (a "Broadridge Peer Group").
+In this regard, the Board received and reviewed a report prepared by Broadridge which generally provided the Fund's performance data for the one, three, five, and ten-year periods ended December 31, 2022 (or for the periods available for the Fund that did not exist for part of the foregoing timeframe) on an absolute basis and as compared to the performance of unaffiliated comparable funds (the "Broadridge Peer Group").
 The Board was provided with information describing the methodology Broadridge used to create the Broadridge Peer Group.
-The performance data prepared for the review of the Advisory Agreement supplements the performance data the Board received throughout the year as the Board regularly reviews and meets with portfolio manager(s) during the year to discuss, in relevant part, the performance of the Fund.
+The performance data prepared for the review of the Advisory Agreement supplements the performance data the Board received throughout the year as the Board regularly reviews and meets with portfolio manager(s) and/or representatives of the Investment Adviser to discuss, in relevant part, the performance of the Fund.

 Fees and Expenses.
-As part of its review, the Board also considered, among other things, the contractual management fee rate, and the net management fee rate (i.e., the management fee after taking into account expense reimbursements and/or fee waivers, if any) paid by the Fund to the Investment Adviser in light of the nature, extent and quality of the services provided.
+As part of its review, the Board also considered, among other things, the contractual management fee rate, and the net management fee rate (i.e., the management fee after taking into account expense reimbursements and/or voluntary fee waivers, if any) paid by the Fund to the Investment Adviser in light of the nature, extent and quality of the services provided.
 The Board also considered the net total expense ratio of the Fund in relation to those of a comparable group of funds (the "Broadridge Expense Group").
 The Board considered the net total expense ratio of the Fund (expressed as a percentage of average net assets) as the expense ratio is more reflective of the shareholder's costs in investing in the Fund.

-In evaluating the management fee rate, the Board considered the Investment Adviser's rationale for proposing the management fee rate of the Fund which included its evaluation of, among other things, the value of the potential service being provided (i.e., the expertise of the Investment Adviser with the proposed strategy), the competitive marketplace (i.e., the uniqueness of the Fund and the fees of competitor funds) and the economics to the Investment Adviser (i.e., the costs of operating the Fund).
-The Board considered, among other things, the expense limitations and/or fee waivers proposed by the Investment Adviser to keep expenses to certain levels and reviewed the amounts the Investment Adviser had waived or reimbursed over the last fiscal years; and the costs incurred and resources necessary in effectively managing mutual funds, particularly given the costs in attracting and maintaining quality and experienced portfolio managers and research staff.
+In evaluating the management fee rate, the Board considered the Investment Adviser's rationale for proposing the management fee rate of the Fund which included its evaluation of, among other things, the value of the potential services being provided (i.e., the expertise of the Investment Adviser with the proposed strategy), the competitive marketplace (e.g., the uniqueness of the Fund and the fees of competitor funds) and the economics to the Investment Adviser (e.g., the costs of operating the Fund).
+The Board considered, among other things, the expense limitations and/or voluntary fee waivers, if applicable, proposed by the Investment Adviser to keep expenses at or below certain levels and reviewed the amounts the Investment Adviser had waived or reimbursed over the last fiscal years, if applicable, and the costs incurred and resources necessary in effectively managing mutual funds, particularly given the costs in attracting and maintaining quality and experienced portfolio managers and research staff.
 The Board further considered the Fund's net management fee and net total expense ratio in light of its performance history.